 If you have someone in your house who needs (or prefers) to eat dairy-free, you can replace the butter with coconut oil.
 The flavor will be slightly different but the results are similar.

 TIP: Use a fork or a small spatula to flip the banana slices over.

 You could also serve them as a simple side dish to any breakfast or snack, depending on what your kids like most.

 Can I add extra flavor to these Caramelized Bananas?

 Sure!
 You could sprinkle with cinnamon if desired to add a hint of a spice.
 That would be a nice way to add more flavor to these sweet bananas without much more effort.

-- Use very ripe bananas for the best flavor.
+- Use very ripe bananas with brown spots for the best flavor.